malgebary/Azure-Route-Server-MicroHack/README.md

 	tunnel pre-shared key: `Routeserver`

 - All resources will be launched in one resource group `Route-Server`.

+- The scenarios in this lab are built sequntially, so that scenario 2 depends on scenario 1 configuration and so on.

 ## Scenario 1: Connect on-premises network to CSR NVA in Azure Vnet and use ARS to inject on-premises routes into the Vnet